hyttmi/cellframe-masternode-webui/README.md

 3. Before restarting your node, please read **carefully** how to [configure the plugin](#configuration).
 Please note the configuration file which is reported when running the installer!
 4. Restart your node and access the WebUI with your browser (`http://<your_node_ip>:<your_node_port>/<url>` where `<url>` by default is webui).

+## Updating

+### Easy way
+Set `auto_update=true` to configuration file, restart node and wait until plugin updates itself and restarts your node.

+### Manual way
+Download the latest zip, extract the files and copy the files overwriting the old files in plugin directory.

 ## Configuration

 Configuration of the plugin is done by editing `cellframe-node.cfg` file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
 You just need to add new section `[webui]` to the end of the file and below that, add the settings which you want to change: